-Device type percentages are calculated by comparing total engaged sessions from each device type to total engaged sessions site-wide.
+Device type percentages in Real-Time and HUD are calculated by comparing total engaged sessions from each device type to total engaged sessions site-wide.
 An engaged session in Chartbeat represents an active user session where the visitor has directly engaged (clicking, scrolling, typing, mousing) with your page in the last 15 seconds.
 Chartbeat measures both engaged and non-engaged sessions as concurrents, so comparing the ratio of total concurrents viewing from a particular device to your site-wide total concurrent count will not match the share-of-traffic percentage displayed in our Real-Time Dashboard.

 To view your engaged session totals by device type and site-wide in Real-Time, select any of the Device filters and hover over the most recently populated portion of the Concurrents by Traffic Source graph: